m4n3z40/fluxone/README.md

 # fluxone
-A React &amp; ES2015 powered framework
+An isomorphic javascript framework powered by React